osrf/gazebo_design/nested_model/nested_model.md

     1. case: Load a world file with a nested model and verify that the nested model and its child models are loaded.
     1. case: Load a world file with a nested model then save the simulation.
-    Verify the the nested model and its child models are saved.
+    Verify that the nested model and its child models are saved.
     1. case: Load a world file with a nested model.
 Move the nested model then save the simulation.
 Verify the nested model is saved with the correct pose.
 1. Test: Canonical link